pedrotrasfereti/memory-game/README.md

 Welcome to the _GitHub repository_ of my **Memory Game**!
 Here you can find information about the project's development, such as which technologies were used, how to install and run the project, usage and more.

-This game was developed to practice my problem-solving skills and put some of my creativity to use.
+This game was developed in the span of 5 days to solidify the lessons and concepts learned on React, Redux and TypeScript.
+It allowed me to practice my problem-solving skills, and use my creativity to create something fun.
-In `Settings`, you can set the `quantity` of buttons, button `shapes`, and the game `difficulty` (A.K.A. the sequence length).
-The higher the difficulty, the more points will be added to the **score**.
-If the player fails, the score will be reset and the player's highest score will be saved to the local storage, persisting on page refresh.

 <br />